Lego Scooby-Doo: Lego Dimensions

 The crossover toys-to-life game Lego Dimensions developed by Traveller's Tales features content based on the original Scooby-Doo.
 A "team pack" includes an additional level that recreates the events of the original film and adds Scooby-Doo and Shaggy as a playable characters.

 Lego Scooby-Doo: Escape from Haunted Isle

 An app titled Lego Scooby-Doo: Escape from Haunted Isle was based on Scooby-Doo!, Warner Bros.
 Interactive Entertainment released the side-scrolling action platformers on 3 October 2015.
 It was released for Android and iOS.

 Other media

 Lego Ideas

-A project based on Mystery Machine was uploaded to the Lego Ideas site on December 23, 2020, and it was created by Let Them Fly.
-The project reached 10,000 supporters in around seven months; unfortunately, Lego did not approve it.
-The project is based on Mystery Machine from the Scooby-Doo franchise.
+A project based on the Mystery Machine from the Scooby-Doo franchise was uploaded to the Lego Ideas site on December 23, 2020.
+The project was created by Let Them Fly.
+The project reached 10,000 supporters in around seven months, but Lego did not approve it.